firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/dml-commands.md

 parent: SQL commands reference
 ---

-# Data manipulation language (DML) statements
+# DML commands
+Firebolt supports `INSERT INTO`.

 ## INSERT INTO

 Inserts one or more values into a specified table.
 Specifying column names is optional.

 {: .note}
-The INSERT INTO operation is not atomic.
+The `INSERT INTO` operation is not atomic.
 If the operation is interrupted, partial data ingestion may occur.

 **Syntax**